tiagomms/apostropheCMS-beginner-tutorial/README.md

 ## Minor improvement in - creating custom templates for individual people section
-Before this section, there were no references to ***show.html*** It is missing Details like what it is and Where it should be added.
+Before this section, there were no references to ***show.html***.
+There are missing details like what it is and where it should be added.

 I managed to understand using stackoverflow.